verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 ---

 Verrazzano sets up the following load balancers on Kubernetes at install time:
-* Loadbalancer for NGINX ingress
+* Load balancer for NGINX ingress
-* Loadbalancer for Istio ingress
+* Load balancer for Istio ingress

-Verrazzano allows customizing the LoadBalancers allocated by Oracle Container Engine (OKE) using annotations defined by OKE.
+Verrazzano allows customizing the load balancers allocated by Oracle Container Engine (OKE) using annotations defined by OKE.

 ### Customizing LoadBalancer Shape

 At the time of installation Verrazzano allows users to customize the shape and size of the load balancers created.
-OCI offers a flexible LoadBalancer which uses Dynamic Shape:
+OCI offers a flexible load balancer which uses Dynamic Shape:
 * 10 Mbps
 * 100 Mbps
 * 400 Mbps